kaushik88/weakLearner/_posts/2016-09-16-var-val-def.md

 3. Due to the functional nature of Scala and also due to Pattern Matching, I believe *val*s are more commonly used than *var*s.

-4. A val is similar to the **final** keyword in Java - so although you cannot change the value of a *val*, you should be able to change the state of a val object.
+4. Although you cannot change the value of a *val*, you should be able to change the state of a val object.

 **Var**

 A *var* is a way of declaring mutables (or variables) in Scala.

-{% gist kaushik88/ec286ee0966acda650d08167e681411a %}
+{% gist kaushik88/7ea61e62fb4404366af59fb5a1c8967f var.scala %}

 A few notes on vars -